 - Working closely with doctors and radiologists to interpret the images

-New Jersey ranks 5th for states with the highest concentration of diagnostic sonography jobs.
-What’s more, the NY-NJ metropolitan area actually has the highest area of employment for ultrasound techs countrywide.
+New Jersey ranks 3rd for states with the highest concentration of diagnostic sonography jobs.
+What’s more, the New Jersey-New York metro area actually has the highest area of employment for ultrasound techs nationwide.

 Which States Offer the Best Ultrasound Tech Opportunities?

-There are just under 70,000 employed ultrasounds techs throughout the US, and New Jersey employs about 2,600 of them.
+There are more than 70,000 employed ultrasound techs throughout the country, and New Jersey employs about 2,600 of them.
 However, the top five states with the highest level of employment for ultrasound techs are: